Introduction of Shi Wei:Shearer's Pyrrosia Leaf or Folium Pyrrosiae.

 Property and flavor: cool, bitter, sweet.

-Shearers Pyrrosia Leaf:herb photo Characters of herbs: Leaf one type, the texture is firm and leathery.
-Leaf-blade is broadly lanceolate, 20~40 cm long, 3~5 cm wide, apex is tapering, base is ear-shaped deflection, entire edge; The upper surface is yellow-green or yellow-brown, there are black sunken spots, the undersurface is densely covered with short and broad star-shaped hairs.
-Sporangium groups are star-shaped and arranged in rows between lateral veins.
+dried herb segments and pieces of Shearers Pyrrosia Leaf Characters of herbs: Leaves are of one type, the texture is hardly coriaceous.
+Leaf blades are broadly lanceolate, 20~40 cm long, 3~5 cm wide, the apex is acuminate, the base is auricular deflected, entire; The upper surface is chartreuse (yellowish green) or yellowish-brown, there are black sunken spots (pits), the undersurface is densely covered with short and broad stellate hairs.
+The sori are star-dotted and arranged in lines between lateral veins.
 The petiole is stout, 10~30 cm long, and 3~5 mm in diameter.

 Pharmacological actions: ①.diuretic effect; ②.Isomangiferin has antitussive and expectorant effects; ③.mangiferin has bacteriostasis and anti-herpes simplex virus effects; ④.chlorogenic acid has the effect of stimulating the central nervous system; ⑤.leukogenic effect and against leukocytopenia induced by radiotherapy and chemotherapy.